Evacuation model

 Evacuation models are simulation tools designed to predict the movement and behaviour of individuals during an emergency evacuation.
 These models are today used to simulate evacuations for several disasters, such as building fires, wildfires, hurricanes, and tsunamis.
-Thes models have been under development since the late 1970s and they are now widely to assess the time required to evacuate buildings, cities or wider regions.
+These models have been under development since the late 1970s, and they are now widely to assess the time required to evacuate buildings, cities or wider regions.